patrickec246/tiptap/README.md

 ## Testing

-    # python test.py [-m model-weights]
+    # python run.py -test

-  Once you've trained your model, you can run test.py to start guessing keystrokes. test.py will break to a new line and will begin capturing microphone audio.
+  Once you've trained your model, you can run with [-test] to start guessing keystrokes.
+Testing will break to a new line and will begin capturing microphone audio.
 Type a sentence or a sequence of characters; when you press **Enter**, microphone audio will stop recording, the input audio will be analyzed, and the model will print out a guess of what letters were typed, along with error.

   ```
+  (env) (base) local:tiptap local$ sudo python train.py -test
+  Using plaidml.keras.backend backend.

+  Enter some text: Hello
+  Based on audio, I think you typed: ga3ggtlt (accuracy: 0%)

+  ---

-  (env) (base) local:tiptap local$ sudo python test.py
+  (env) (base) local:tiptap local$ sudo python train.py -test
   Using plaidml.keras.backend backend.

   Enter some text: madman3